kabess/cloud-status/README.md

 # cloud-status
-Enabling you to get service status for different cloud providers.
+Enabling you to get service status for aws.